 is to the United States: a unique and charming port soaked with atmosphere, unlike anywhere else in the country.
 Its painted, corrugated-tin houses cling to the sides of the city’s 24 hills.
-Funicular railways in myriad styles make ascent to the city’s different neighborhoods easy (but take the stairs down, there are thousands).
+Funicular railways in myriad styles make an ascent to the city’s different neighborhoods easy (but take the stairs down, there are thousands).
 Some areas, named for the hills on which they sit, are gentrifying, and there’s a new swath of boutique hotels and restaurants, especially on Cerro Concepción and Cerro Alegre.
-Be sure not to leave without visiting Nobel-laureate poet Pablo Neruda’s fascinating house, La Sebastiana, in the Bellavista quarter.
+Be sure not to leave without visiting Nobel laureate poet Pablo Neruda’s fascinating house, La Sebastiana, in the Bellavista quarter.